Underscore76/StardewSeedApp/README.md

     * I wonder if I'm just eating a ton of damage in start times?
     * wonder how other languages/platforms handle this efficiently
     * might've just been bcrypt being slow? moving from 12 to 4 rounds made a huge difference
+    * **Final Result**: lowering bcrypt rounds dramatically improved runtime (450ms at 256MB, 250ms at 512MB, 200ms at 1024MB).
+Going to settle on 512MB for now as a good sweet spot.